julien-poivret/SSH_basic/README.md

  having to type password at each time.
  (that the added value of any hosted linux single board with embedded wifi.)
                                  (at my sens...)
- * Allow for intance to possibly (from touch screen) with simple tinker python interface remotely control any switchs, alarm, light ect with universal time referance, auto boot up and internet update of the wlan status device...
+ * Allow for intance to possibly (from touch screen) with simple "tinker python interface" remotely control any switchs, alarm, light ect with universal time referance, internet update of the devices on the wlan ...
  * This technic is an easy way of doing this without heavy new software skills while keeping the full transparency for the end user. so why closing eyes on this amazing possibility ?